leventkaracan/leventkaracan.github.io/_news/iccv2025-specular_acceptance.md

 related_posts: false
 ---

-Exciting News!
-Our paper on Specular Highlight Removal has been accepted for presentation at ICCV 2025,  one of the premier conferences in computer vision.
+**Exciting News!** Our paper on Specular Highlight Removal has been accepted for presentation at **ICCV 2025**,  one of the premier conferences in computer vision.
 We look forward to sharing our work with the community!